 Melt 3 tablespoons butter in a large cast-iron or non-stick skillet over medium heat.
 Add onion and cook, stirring occasionally until the onion is translucent and soft, about 4 minutes.
 Add the potatoes back to the pan, fold gently to combine, then raise the heat up to medium-high.
 Let cook without stirring, until the potatoes start to turn golden brown, about 6 to 8 minutes.
 Stir gently and repeat the process until the potatoes, begin to crisp all over in parts, about 15 minutes total.

-In a separate large cast-iron or non-stick skillet, melt the remaining 2 tablespoons butter.
+While potatoes are browning, in a separate large cast-iron or non-stick skillet, melt the remaining 2 tablespoons of butter.
 Crack the eggs in the pan, and season to taste with salt and pepper.
 Place a lid over the pan and cook until the whites are solid but the yolks are still runny, about 5 to 7 minutes.